faranalytics/port_agent/README.md

     function nowThrowAnError(message: string) {

-        // This would seem reasonable...
+        // This would seem reasonable, no?...
         assert.notEqual(typeof new Object(), typeof null, message);
     }